CaiorrRamos/curso-java-basico/README.md

 ## 📂 Current Content

-- `QuebraMaldicao.java` - First test program in Java
+- `QuebraMaldicao.java` - First test program in Java;
+- `ExercMediaAluno.java` - Personal exercise -program for cauculate the avarage students;
 - More exercises coming soon...

 ## ⚙️ How to Run